Speaking Springs Preserve: History

 The property had been ranched for years by the Guymon family.

 In 2017, a proposal by San Juan County to vacate the public road crossing the property raised opposition from Bluff residents and conservation groups who feared the loss of long-standing access into Bears Ears.

 The Wildlands Conservancy purchased the initial 320-acre tract in July 2023 for approximately $2.15 million after a 16-month fundraising campaign.

 The acquisition involved negotiations with private landowners beginning in 2022.

 The purchase established a cultural conservation easement that allows public access, ecological restoration, and tribal stewardship.

-It marked The Wildlands Conservancy’s first preserve in Utah, which the organization described as a “new standard” for private land conservation in the state.
+The preserve was the conservancy’s first in Utah.

 In April 2024, an additional 95 acres were added, bringing the preserve to 415 acres.

-The acquisitions were supported by individual donors, local residents, tribal nations, and conservation groups.
+The acquisitions were supported by individual donors, local residents, tribes, and conservation groups.

 Cultural resources

 Cottonwood Wash contains cliff dwellings, stone granaries, and extensive petroglyphs.

 Some designs, such as horses carved by the Navajo, overlay earlier Ancestral Puebloan symbols, including spirals.

 The area includes sites from the Pueblo II period (c.
 900–1150 AD), reflecting centuries of Indigenous presence.

 The conservation easement ensures the right of access for ceremonies and plant gathering, while prohibiting development.

 It is co-managed by the five tribes of the Bears Ears Inter-Tribal Coalition: the Navajo, Hopi, Ute Mountain Ute, Ute Indian, and Zuni Pueblo.

-The easement has been described as the first of its kind in Utah, bringing together a private nonprofit and Tribal Nations to jointly manage conserved private land.
+The easement brings together a private nonprofit and tribes to jointly manage conserved private land.

 Tribal representatives emphasized stewardship and cultural responsibilities to the land rather than ownership as property.

-Some alcoves within the preserve have been designated for private tribal ceremonies, providing a level of access not available on nearby federal lands.
+Some alcoves within the preserve have been designated for private tribal ceremonies.

 A Zuni Pueblo representative described the property as helping maintain connections with ancestral traditions and protecting cultural and spiritual values for future generations.

 Conservation and management

 Before acquisition, the canyon floor showed impacts from ranching, including barbed wire, grazing, and debris.

-Current priorities include habitat restoration, replacement of fencing, removal of junk materials, and designation of new trails.

-A local trail steward program is planned, alongside efforts to stabilize riparian habitat and protect spring flows.

 The conservation easement provides for tribal co-management, linking ecological protection with cultural values.

 Recreation and access

-The preserve is open to the public for hiking, with official pedestrian access now provided.
+The preserve is open to the public for hiking.

-Plans call for interpretive and educational programs in partnership with local schools.